 • Loose pipe fittings and gas flaring at wells, greenhouse gas emissions equivalent to 20% of all human-caused methane emissions.

 The problem?
 Landfill gas is the third largest source of methane emitted in the United States (after natural gas production and gassy cows).
 [I am sure it is the second largest emitter!!!]

-Leaky Methane. -Natural Gas the darker the dot the bigger the leak
+Leaky Methane. – Natural Gas the darker the dot the bigger the leak

 While methane doesn’t linger as long in the atmosphere as carbon dioxide, it is initially far more devastating to the climate because of how effectively it absorbs heat.